ymiled/enterprise_nervous_system/README.md

 **Why smart speaker selection?**
 `round_robin` lets Critic fire before specialists complete — it echoes sentinel tokens instead of synthesising. `_smart_select_speaker()` blocks Critic until `DEVOPS_DONE`, `SWE_DONE`, `PM_DONE` all appear.

-**Why OpenAI as judge?**
-Groq Llama-3.3-70B judging its own output is circular — scores are optimistic and not trustworthy. `benchmarks/judge.py` routes to `gpt-4o-mini` (primary) when `OPENAI_API_KEY` is set, falling back to `claude-sonnet-4-6` then Groq.
-Judge uses `temperature=0.0` and a 5-point rubric (0.0/0.25/0.5/0.75/1.0) to prevent score collapse to the midpoint — the v2 judge lacked both, causing `rca_accuracy ≈ 0.5` for nearly all scenarios.

 **Why adaptive routing?**
 v3 ablation: swarm Δ = +0.11 on Log4Shell, -0.12 on OOM, +0.27 on BadDeploy. `swarm/routing.py` fits a `LogisticRegression` on the N=8 ablation outcomes (LOO-CV = 88% on v2 labels).
 Key finding: routing on service+severity alone is underdetermined for 4/8 scenario types — dep/cert/cfg/struts share the same feature signature but different outcomes.
 Routing accuracy improves when incident context text (first alert body line) is passed via the `context` parameter.

-**Why tiktoken instead of `total_chars // 4`?**
-The char/4 heuristic underestimated swarm tokens by ~2.6× because swarm output contains code diffs and structured log entries (high token density per character).
-The baseline estimate was accurate because it produces plain-text postmortems. `tiktoken cl100k_base` is now used; fallback to char/4 if tiktoken is absent.